Chapter Two: The Plan

 Yali patted me on the head.
 “Good idea.”

 We kept talking until long after the sun went down.
 Yali told me all kinds of things about the Otherworld and the gods, the Ravellers and their powers.
 For every thing she told me, I had a dozen more questions, and she had to tell me a dozen more things to answer them.
-It was even a learning experience for Yali – apparently, she had access to the old Farseers' memories, but she didn't really know the things herself until she looked through them to answer my questions.
+It was even a learning experience for Yali – apparently, she was able to the the old Farseers’ memories, but she didn’t really know the things herself until she looked through them to answer my questions.
 We spent hours looking through the memories for weird facts and making guesses about how things worked.
 It was so strange and wonderful, I almost forgot the whole “probably dying” thing.